codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-react-native-app.md

 {{< highlight Shell "style=rrt">}}
 expo eject
 {{< /highlight >}}
+3. Make sure that `namespace` and `applicationId` under `android{` section in `app/build.gradle` file uses the same package name.
+It will be used as a reference for the `app.json` file.
-3. Copy the `android/app/build.gradle` file from the ejected project and add it to your main repository.
+4. Copy the `android/app/build.gradle` file from the ejected project and add it to your main repository.
 In our example, we create a `support-files` folder and store the `build.gradle` inside.
-4. Whenever this guide calls for making changes to the `android/app/build.gradle`, apply these changes to the `support-files/build.gradle` file instead.
+5. Whenever this guide calls for making changes to the `android/app/build.gradle`, apply these changes to the `support-files/build.gradle` file instead.
-5. Follow the steps in other **Expo without ejecting** sections in this guide to install the expo cli tools on the VM, run the scripts to copy the `build.gradle` file to the correct location and use other tools to adjust iOS settings in the `info.plist` file.
+6. Follow the steps in other **Expo without ejecting** sections in this guide to install the expo cli tools on the VM, run the scripts to copy the `build.gradle` file to the correct location and use other tools to adjust iOS settings in the `info.plist` file.

 ---